 The Specialist Studies for Hazardous Waste Studies shall be in accordance with the attached guidelines.
-Once the study is completed, the Consultant shall complete the SPECIALIST REVIEW REQUEST FORM with the necessary attachments and specialist report and submit it electronically to the Specialist and copy the County/City and the ODOT Environmental Contract Manager.
-Once the report is finalized and approved, the ODOT Hazardous Waste specialist will prepare and send the Hazardous Waste & LUST Report Review Form back to the Consultant.
-If Plan Notes or recommendations for further action are necessary, the ODOT Hazardous Waste specialist will prepare and send a Memo, containing such, to the NEPA Consultant.
+Once the study is completed, the Consultant shall complete the SPECIALIST REVIEW REQUEST FORM with the necessary attachments and specialist report and submit it electronically to the ODOT Hazardous Waste Specialist and copy the Environmental Project Manager for processing.
+Once the report is finalized and approved, the ODOT Hazardous Waste Specialist will prepare and send the Hazardous Waste & LUST Report Form back to the Consultant and copy the ODOT Environmental Project Manager.
+If Plan Notes or recommendations for further action are necessary, the ODOT Hazardous Waste Specialist will prepare and send a Memo to the appropriate Divisions and provide a copy to the Consultant Project Manager through ODOT Environmental Project Manager.
 These will be included as supporting documents in the CE Document.